hal2814/e-commerce-site-refactor/README.md

 # Bug Fixes

 'Nil can't be coerced into BigDecimal'
   * Changed type value of 'total_price' and 'decimal' in Orders model to decimals instead of strings.
+When multiplying the price by quantity, quantity needed to be converted to a float.